Application Modernization Strategy: The Complete Guide

 Application Performance Monitoring (APM) or Application Lifecycle Management (ALM) tools enable you to visualize app performance and cloud infrastructure health in real time.
 It also gives you insights into key aspects such as app resource consumption, app dependencies, performance comparison of pre-migration and post-migration, full-stack observability, app latency, and scalability gains..

-They automatically detect and fix anomalies, analyze root cause diagnostics, and reduce MTTR.
+They automatically detect and fix anomalies, perform root-cause diagnostics, and reduce MTTR.
 For instance, if a function takes more time to execute, you’ll receive an alert and modify the code to expedite that process.

 New Relic, Sumo Logic, AppDynamics, Datadog, and Dynatrace are a few popular APM tools in the market.